- Call Number:

 - Background:

 The collection of duties and the prevention of smuggling was the responsibility of the Board of Customs in London since 1672.
 Its North American operations were modeled on those.
 In 1767 a separate American Board of Customs was created, with its headquarters at Boston.
 After the American Revolution the American Board ceased and the rest of British North America were placed under the English Board.
 In 1786, to raise its own monies, New Brunswick created its own customs office headed by the provincial treasurer and staffed by deputies in various ports.
 This meant there were now two duty-gathering establishments.
-Britian had already established a New Brunswick Customs House at Saint John under the general direction of the lieutenant governor of the province and daily controlled by the collector and the comptroller of customs, with the surplus revenue to go to Britain.
+Britain had already established a New Brunswick Customs House at Saint John under the general direction of the lieutenant governor of the province and daily controlled by the collector and the comptroller of customs, with the surplus revenue to go to Britain.
 In 1835, an Act was passed providing for one Customs House in New Brunswick, staffed by Imperial officers, with surplus revenue given to the province.
 The Provincial Secretary was given responsibility for all Customs House returns.
 In 1855 Britain relinquished control.

 Customs officers' services were also used in relation to other matters such as enforcing the trade laws, in particular the Navigation Laws, which required British goods be carried in British ships, until repealed in 1849; as well as governmental interest in embargo, wrecks, quarantine, and protection of the coast in time of war.